aandiron/architect/fulldraft-aandiron-architect.md

 "And get on your knees while you do it."

 "Umm..."
 The young designer murmured again, looking very unsure.
-But he slowly sank to his knees, the fabric of his expensive suit that curved over his knees pushed into the soft weave of the carpet.
+But he slowly sank to his knees, the fabric of his expensive suit curving over his knees pushed into the soft weave of the carpet.
 He wrapped the harness around his boss, and buckled it.

 "Tighter."
 The architect said.
-He shifted his cock into the space inside the harness for it and the young man tightened the leather straps by one notch.
+He used his hand to shift his cock into the space inside the harness provided for it and the young man tightened the leather straps by one notch.

 "Now.
 Put your lips on the tip of my building.
 Our building."

-He kissed the tip of the building, then slowly let his lips fall open, and he took the wide tip of the model into his mouth.
+He kissed the tip of the building, then slowly let his lips fall open, and he took the wide end of the model into his mouth.
 He concentrated as he breathed through his angular nose.

 The architect put his hand on the young man's head and drove the building down his throat.
 "You love our building?"